mobilecoinfoundation/mcips/text/0052-tx-summary-digest.md

   impossible to make a TxOut that belongs to two addresses -- starting from two addresses with different view public keys, finding two different tx_private keys that produce the same tx out public key implies knowledge of a linear relation between the view private keys.
 Also obtaining a collision of tx target keys requires finding a hash collision which has negligible success probability.
-(TODO maybe more detail on this?
-I think it's a pretty fundamental security property of mobilecoin though.)
-* The final case occurs when the `TxOut` was not addressed to ourselves or created using `TransactionBuilder.add_output`, but rather came as a required (or partial fill) output from a Signed Contingent Input.
+* In the final case, the `TxOutUnblindingData` doesn't contain an address or `tx_private_key`.
+This can occur normally when the `TxOut` was not created using `TransactionBuilder.add_output` interface, but rather came as a required (or partial fill) output from a Signed Contingent Input which was added to the `Tx`.
   In this case it is not addressed to ourself, and due to the anonyminity properties of the MCIP 31 atomic swaps, we cannot know who it is actually addressed to.
 We can only know that it goes to our anonymous swap counterparty.
   However, it's not okay to say that addresses / tx_private keys are optional for things that don't match to ourselves, because this allows the (adversarial) host computer to simply omit the address when they don't want to tell the hardware wallet where a payment is going.
   To prevent this tampering, `TxOutSummary` has a flag `associated_to_input_rules`, and this is in the `TxSummary`, checked also by the enclave when it derives `TxSummary` from `TxPrefix`.
 If this flag is false, then the hardware device knows that the host computer has lied to it, by witholding the address information and trying to pretend this is an SCI output.

-**Note**: There is an assumption which is worth explaining here, that outputs that match to `InputRules` never belong to a person signing the transaction.
-This is reasonable because it is never sensible for a person to be a counterparty to their own Signed Contingent Input.
-Conceptually, an SCI is a signed input with "strings attached", and the `InputRules` are those strings.
-So the nature of the interaction is "here is my input which you can use, as long as you follow these rules". `InputRules` can only be used to constrain the person who uses a particular signed input in a transaction.
-If you are in fact the signer of the input, you could always remove the input rules and sign the input normally, and your transaction would be valid if it were valid before (in strictly more cases).
-Offering yourself one of your own inputs "with strings attached" never makes sense, because you already had the input and could just sign it again without the strings.

-A real client would always prefer not to make their own input into an SCI, for simplicity.
-This observation applies no matter what future kinds of `InputRules` we create -- if you are capable of signing for a given input on your own, you can always bypass any `InputRules` on an SCI by just signing that input, not as an SCI.
-Regardless, in the above decision tree, we test if a `TxOut` belongs to the signer using view-key matching before reaching the last case and checking the `associated_to_input_rules` flag.
-So if we do actually own an input, we will identify it thusly, even if it happens to be associated to some `InputRules`.
+  Therefore the decision tree for this third and final case is simply, check if the `TxOutSummary.associated_input_rules` flags is true, and if so, attribute it to the swap counterparty.
+Otherwise, signal an error, that the host computer did not provide enough information for validation to proceed.

 For inputs, we can use the following decision tree:
 * Given a `TxInSummary`, the `TxSummaryUnblindingData` contains a corresponding `UnmaskedAmount`.